barankrky/vcredist_installer/README.md

 # Visual C++ Redistributables All-in-One Installer for Windows

-- Automatic and silent installation.
+- Completely silent installation.
-- Install for 32-bit or 64-bit computer.
+- Automatically install for 32-bit or 64-bit computer.
 - Tested on Windows 10

 ## How to install